Toenail Fungus Treatment

 Toenail fungus can look like golden-yellow blobs scattered about, similar to mouldy bread!
 As the infection spreads deeper into your nails, it may cause discoloration and thickening, eventually leading them to crumble away in parts.

-Toenail fungus is a widespread condition.
+Nail fungus is a widespread condition.
 It can appear as:

 - Thickened or distorted nails

 - Brittle, crumbly, or ragged nails

 - Dull, discoloured nails

 - Dark nails caused by debris building up under the plate

 - Nails with yellow streaks under the plate

 - Nails with white spots or streaks on the plate